-However, different roles were assumed in the study in response to changing circumstances during the course of the research project.
-This meant that, although Gold (1958) defined four different types of participant observation, for this study I found myself constantly moving between a continuum of three of them; from participant as observer to observer as participant and back.
-Gold's fourth type, covert observation, was never a feature.
+Different roles were assumed in the study in response to changing circumstances during the course of the research project.
+This meant that, although Gold (1958) defined four different types of participant observation, for this study I found myself constantly moving between a continuum of three of them: from participant, then participant as observer to observer as participant and back.
+Gold's fourth type, covert observation, was not a feature.

 During the 'working' day, implementation of the project and development of the evaluation generated a number of meetings, both formal and informal.
-As a member of the evaluation team, involvement in the research activities combined with the ethnography so that participation in these meetings was important.
-When responsibilities for the evaluation were assumed by a research manager and the ethnography took precedence, a field role as a participating researcher was already so established that continuing attendance at these meetings was accepted as 'normal', although acknowledged this was for 'observation'.
 The meetings proved one importance source of 'knowing what was occurring' in caseload practice which was undertaken mainly in the community.
-Although the meetings focused mainly on issues and problems, knowledge about what arose and how it was handled provided 'structural' features of the project and a frame for the 'understanding' that later developed.
+Although the meetings focused predominantly on issues and problems, knowledge about what arose and how it was handled provided 'structural' features of the project and a frame for the 'understanding' that later developed.
+Initially I was involved as an active participant in these meetings, later mainly as an observer.